Back to the 3D Catalog page

 Manufacturing:

-You are free to use the 3D model for any other purpose you like, including manufacturing parts for your personal use, (i.e to build a model at a different scale, for display or RC use) except that you are NOT licensed to redistribute, resell it, or use it for any sort of model or "kit" manufacturing. (another form of redistribution) That would fall under a specific manufacturing agreement, and I would expect to be paid a commission on those sales.
+You are free to use the 3D model for any other purpose you like, including manufacturing parts for your personal use, (i.e to build a physical model at a different scale, for display or RC use) except that you are NOT licensed to redistribute, resell it, or use it for any sort of model or "kit" manufacturing. (another form of redistribution) That would fall under a specific manufacturing agreement, and I would expect to be paid a commission on those sales.
 Contact me before purchasing, if that is your intention.

 Thank you.